mehul-anshumali/Internship_PhonePe/week4/T6 - Cluster Upgradation.md

   - **Stop the Galera Cluster node**

-    -  Before the old version can be uninstalled, we first need to stop the node.
+    -  Before uninstalling the old version, we first need to stop the node.
       ```
       sudo systemctl stop mariadb
       ```